Shining a Light on Mental HealthOct 08, 2021

 Hospitality businesses are experiencing a recruitment crisis as more jobs are advertised, but with fewer experienced people to fill the positions.
 This has caused additional stresses and strains for managers and leaders within the industry, which in turn, has a knock-on effect on mental health.

-As the need for customers and guests through doors has never been greater, there is also a clear need for managers and leaders to create positive working environments.
+As the need for customers and guests through doors has never been greater, there is also a clear demand for managers and leaders to create positive working environments.
 There is a strong link between an upbeat working environment, happy staff, and loyal customers and increased footfall.
 Put simply, the mental health of employees has never mattered more.

-The pandemic has been a wake-up call.
+The pandemic & the return to ‘business as usual’ has been a wake-up call.

 Mental health issues cannot just be swept under the carpet, they need to be more openly discussed.
 I am encouraged by the feedback we’ve received which shows that businesses are aware of the part they need to play in creating an environment for positive change, to make employees realise that they are not struggling alone.